undergrad-partner-school

 Campus Life

 It is not all about learning and grades at Smith College: campus life is a crucial component of your educational experience.
-Check out some details about students' life at Smith College.
+Check out some info about social life at Smith College.

 Student Organizations

-For students with a talent for acting, there is a drama club.
+There is a drama club you can join if acting is something that interests you.
 Interested in media and communication?
 Smith College publishes its own newspaper and has its own radio station.

 Student Services

 There are emergency phone and alarm devices available around the clock.
-There is a round-the-clock security patrol.
-Theer is a nighttime transportation/escort service.
+There is a 24-hour security patrol.
+The transport/escort service operates during late hours.

 All in all, campus life at Smith College is rich and vibrant and provides all you need for a comfortable stay.